-No. In fact, 1800-2000 undergraduates work on-campus each year and fewer than half of them have work-study.
+No. In fact, nearly 2000 undergraduates work on campus each year and fewer than half of them have work-study.
 However, if your student does have a work-study award, they will have an advantage over those students who do not since the work-study award pays a large portion of the hourly wage.

 - Is work-study taxable?
 YES, work-study earnings are subject to tax withholding.
 For more information, see Tax Information.